-Finally, improvement deals with the issues of nonconformity and the need for corrective action to produce incremental change and advancement.
-This means error-proofing and dealing with customer feedback and complaints.
+Finally, improvement deals with nonconformity issues and the need for corrective action to produce incremental change and advancement.
+This step entails error-proofing and dealing with customer feedback and complaints.

 Essential Difference between ISO 9001 and IATF 16949

-In essence, IATF 16949 is a quality management standard specifically for the automotive sector but which still fulfills the basic criteria of ISO 9001.
-In fact, IATF 16949 was created to synchronize certification worldwide for all automotive supply chains and assessments.
-Interestingly, however, the IATF is a document that can’t stand without ISO 9001.
+In essence, IATF 16949 is a quality management standard specifically for the automotive sector but still fulfills the essential criteria of ISO 9001.
+IATF 16949 was created to synchronize certification worldwide for all automotive supply chains and assessments.
+Interestingly, however, the IATF is a document that would not exist without ISO 9001.
 This primary difference between ISO 9001 and IATF 16949 should be understood.

-As we have noted before, the conditions and criteria of IATF 16949 must be implemented in conjunction with ISO 9001, making it a supplemental set of requirements.
-This signals an important difference between ISO 9001 and IATF 16949 even when both systems have the essential function of improving experiences, products, and processes.
+As we have noted before, the conditions and criteria of IATF 16949 must be implemented in conjunction with ISO 9001, making it an additional set of requirements.
+This signals a crucial difference between ISO 9001 and IATF 16949 even when both systems have the essential function of improving experiences, products, and processes.

 Learn more about ISO 9001 and IATF 16949 Differences